akltech/Object-Detection/README.md

     ```
     out.write(frame)
     ```
-  8. To process OpenCV's HighGUI event messages, such as initilaizing the GUI window and closing it after timer invoke the ```waitKey()``` function.
-Pass this method a parameter to signal the number of milliseconds to wait to close the window—for example, ```waitKey(20)``` waits up to twenty milliseconds to stop processing the GUI events.
-Regardless of the timeout value, ```waitKey()``` returns instantly with key input.
-However, an additional condition is required to stop a video with a key event, as shown in the following code sample:
+  8. To process the GUI events, you must call the ```waitKey()``` method.
+The GUI will not display the video or react to keyboard input unless the event messages are processed.
+For example, ```waitKey(60)``` will suspend the program for sixty milliseconds or until a key press.
+Regardless of the given time, the window will close with keyboard input.
     <br></p>
+In some cases, an additional condition, such as a bit mask, is required to process videos when using OpenCV.
+In the following code sample, the while loop exits with a break after twenty-five milliseconds and a key press.
+   <br></p>
     ```
     if cv2.waitKey(25) & 0xFF == ord('q'):
+        break
     ```

   9. Close the video capture object and all frames by executing the ```release()``` function.